Iron Fang Pikemen

 - Blasting Pike - 2" reach, P+S 13 melee weapon.

 - Unarmed - This model has no weapons.

 - Combined Melee Attack - This unit can combine their melee attacks to get a bonus on accuracy and damage.

 - Shield Wall (Order) - Models in this unit get +4 ARM while B2B with another model in the unit, unless the attack originates in their rear arc.
 Lasts until the beginning of their next activation.

 - The Officer has +1 MAT and 5 hitpoints

 - Shield Wall - As above.
 Note, although not listed specifically on his card, he can give this Order via the Officer rules.

 - Officer - This model is the unit commander even if the unit has a Leader model.

 - Defensive Formation (Minifeat) - Once per game the unit gains Reposition [5"] for one turn.
+Additionally, at the end of the unit's activation any previous orders expire and the unit is affected by the Shield Wall order instead.
 (Reposition [5"] - At the end of an activation in which it did not run or fail a charge, this model can advance up to 5", then its activation ends.)

 - Tactics: Relentless Charge - The unit gains Relentless Charge.
-(Relentless Charge - This model gains Pathfinder while it is charging.)
+(Relentless Charge - While advancing as part of a charge, this model gains Pathfinder.)